Am I crazy trying to do handstands at my age?

 What new learning challenges have you set yourself lately?

-If building your professional communication skills is on the list, check out the Clarity First Program.
-We can help you turn your communication skills into a career-boosting asset.
+If building your professional communication skills is on the list, check out how I can help you turn your communication skills into a career-boosting asset.

 Caveat – this picture is aspirational!
 It is not me!